Life's Greatest Game: Plot

-Mary returns home and sees Jack overcome with rage.
-She can't reason with him, and Jack finally storms out of the house.
-He has it out with Moran.
-The two have an epic fight, and Jack clobbers Mike Moran.
-Moran pleads for mercy and then confesses it was a frame-up, and it was he who planted and wrote the fictitious note.
-Donovan returns and finds his wife and son are gone.
-After days pass, he finds out his estranged wife and the child are planning a trip to Europe to see her parents.
-He arrives at the pier just in time to see the great trans-Atlantic liner steaming out of sight.
+Mary returns home and sees Jack consumed with rage.
+Donovan storms out of the house seeking Moran.
+After he finds him, the two have a fierce fistfight and Moran is thrashed by Donovan.
+Moran pleads for mercy and confesses he wrote the note.
+Donovan returns home only to find his wife and son are gone.
+After days go by, Donovan discovers his estranged wife and son are departing on a voyage to Europe.
+He rushes to the embarkation dock just in time to see the trans-Atlantic liner steaming out of sight.

-Donovan doesn't realize that Moran is still seeking retribution and booked passage on the same ship.
+Donovan does not understand that Moran is still seeking revenge and has booked passage on the same ship.
 Moran booked a compartment next to Mary and Jackie.
 Days into the voyage, a heavy fog envelops the boat.
 Moran can control his passions no longer.
-He breaks into Mary's cabin and tries to force his affections on her.
+He breaks into Mary's cabin and tries to force his affection on her.
 During their struggle, there was a thundering crash.
 The vessel has hit an iceberg.
 While many passengers lose their lives, Mary and Jackie Jr. survive.
 Despite a desperate attempt to save himself, Moran drowns.
 After reading the newspaper, Jack believes his family drowned.
 He overlooks a news item on page 6, publishing a list of survivors.
 Because of his loss, Jack Donovan will devote his life to baseball.

-Eighteen years have elapsed since the tragedy, and Jack Donovan is the new manager of the New York Giants.
+In 1924, 18 years have elapsed since the tragedy, and Jack Donovan is the new manager of the New York Giants.
 Jackie Donovan Jr. is a grown man and college student.
 Jackie is also a star pitcher on his college baseball team.
-Even though Jackie is an ace pitcher, he has pledged his mother never to play professional baseball.
+Even though Jackie is an ace pitcher, he has pledged to his mother never to play professional baseball.

 Mary Donovan's finances take a turn for the worse, and Mary can no longer support her son's college costs.
 A New York Giants scout recently watched Jackie pitch a game and offered him a rookie contract.
 Jackie declined the offer because of his pledge to his mother.
 His mother's financial woes changed everything, and Jackie signed the Giant's contracts.

 Jackie meets the manager of the Giants.
 He does not know the manager is his father.
-After a series of fortunate circumstances, Jackie Jr. discovered the Giant's manager was his father.
+After several fortunate circumstances, Jackie Jr. discovered the Giant's manager was his father.
 After a startling discovery, Jackie keeps his discovery to himself and exacts revenge on a day of his choosing against the man who abandoned his mother and him.

 The world series arrives, and the Giants face the Yankees for baseball dominance.
 Jack Donovan lets the rookie pitch and sub as a pinch hitter in the crucial seventh game.
 Jackie believes the time has arrived, tells his father his true identity, and threatens to throw the game.
 In the end, Jackie's integrity wins out.
 He pitches a flawless inning and hits the game-winning home run.
 The Giants win the series.